mongodb/specifications/source/server-selection/server-selection.rst

 Therefore, for single-threaded clients, the server selection algorithm is as follows:

-1. Record the server selection start time
+1. Record the server selection start time and log a `"Server selection started" message`_.

 2. Record the maximum time as start time plus the computed timeout